Info for

 • Telecommunication or transportation

-Your learning experience will be complemented by a field placement in your final year, which will enable you to work within an engineering-related environment while continuing your studies.
+Your learning experience will be complemented by an 80-hour field placement in your final year, which will enable you to work within an engineering-related environment while continuing your studies.

 Program Transfer, Degree Completion and Additional Credentials